CleverCloud/documentation/content/doc/applications/_index.md

 {{< /cards >}}

-## How to deploy X if it is not natively supported
+## How To Deploy X if It Isn't Natively Supported

 If your favorite runtime is not available, you can deploy it on Clever Cloud by Dockerizing it and make it run in a Docker instance.
 You will probably find a basic Docker file for your technology on the Docker hub.